1a-Steel columns and Euler’s formula-part 2

 The critical buckling load

-P =π^2 EI/L^2, where Pcr is the critical buckling load, which is the load is the max load that the column can carry, and then the stress For can be estimated by dividing the critical load / the area and recall that the Inertia I can be expressed as the multiplication of A*r^2.
+P =π^2 EI/L^2, where Pcr is the critical buckling load, which is the maximum load that the column can carry, and the stress For can be estimated by dividing the critical load /area, and recall that the Inertia I can be expressed as the multiplication of A*r^2.

-The stress can be evaluated as Fe=π^2 EI/(L/r)^2, can be written as Fe while getting this expression as assumed that the curve starting from zero at end support and increasing to the delta, at the middle and then he got that expression.
+The stress can be evaluated as Euler’s stress, Fe = π^2 EI/(L/r)^2, which can be written as Fe.
+This assumes that the curve starts at zero at the end support, increases to the delta at the middle, then follows that expression.

-But in reality, several different end conditions are there, that is why the k expression is introduced in the expression then the L can be rewritten as ( k L), as a result.
+But in reality, several different end conditions exist, which is why the k expression is introduced in the expression.
+As a result, the L can be rewritten as (kL).

-The equation of Fe will be set =π^2 E/(KL/r)^2, where KL/r is called the slenderness ratio, K is the effective length factor, that modifies actual column length, and supports conditions.
+The equation of Euler’s critical stress Fe will be set =π^2 E/(KL/r) 2, where KL/r is called the slenderness ratio, and K is the effective length factor that modifies the actual column length and supports conditions.

 The modes of failure for short columns.

-There are two modes of failure, ductile failure will be having short bulged shape while brittle failure will have a shear failure with a slanted angle.
+There are two modes of failure: ductile failure will have a short, bulging shape, while brittle failure will have a shear failure with a slanted angle.